anitawoodruff/err-holidaybot/README.md

 ### Configuration

 To be of any  use, HolidayBot needs to be configured with BambooHR credentials with access to view who's out.
-Optionally you can also provide it with HipChat credentials so it can pick up on @mentions and pipe up if someone is mentioned who is away.
+Optionally, you can also provide it with HipChat credentials so it can pick up on @mentions and pipe up if someone is mentioned who is away.

 #### Configuring from file